What is bankruptcy in Singapore?

 Between 2016 and 2018, figures from the Law Ministry’s Insolvency Office website showed more than 1,600 bankruptcy orders were made annually.
-In 2019, Bankruptcy orders dropped more than 40 per cent to 965.
+However, in 2019, Bankruptcy orders dropped more than 40 per cent to 965.

 Pre-Covid-19, the law allows a debtor 21 days to pay up on a statutory demand for an amount of at least $15,000.
 However, due to the COVID-19 situation, the Singapore government has temporarily raised this threshold to S$60,000 until 30 September 2020.
-This law has expired, and the threshold for bankruptcy is now restored to $15,000.
+As a result, this law has expired, and the threshold for bankruptcy is now restored to $15,000.

 How many undischarged bankrupts are there in Singapore?